-3. Regulatory Violation - No Protest Filed - If the taxpayer does not file a written protest with the Department within 90 days of the proposed assessment, the Department will assess any monetary penalty associated with the violation.
-A suspension of such action may be ordered by the Taxpayer's Rights Advocate pursuant to Code Section 12-58-30, in which event no action will be taken until the matter is resolved or the Taxpayers' Rights Advocate lifts the suspension.

-- 4. Regulatory Violation Protest Filed If the taxpayer does file a written protest, the Department will not assess any penalty until the matter is resolved within the Department or a contested case hearing has been held and a decision has been rendered by an administrative law judge.
+- 3. Regulatory Violation No Protest Filed If the taxpayer does not file a written protest with the Department within 90 days of the proposed assessment, the Department will assess any monetary penalty associated with the violation.
+A suspension of such action may be ordered by the Taxpayer's Rights Advocate pursuant to Code Section 12-58-30, in which event no action will be taken until the matter is resolved or the Taxpayers' Rights Advocate lifts the suspension. - 4.
+Regulatory Violation Protest Filed If the taxpayer does file a written protest, the Department will not assess any penalty until the matter is resolved within the Department or a contested case hearing has been held and a decision has been rendered by an administrative law judge.
 If a written protest is filed, the Division employee will forward the file on to the Department Representative. - 5.
 Department Representative Review of File If a written protest is filed, a Department representative will receive the file and may contact the taxpayer to request any additional information.
-The Department may then: - 1) agree with the taxpayer and close the file and notify all pertinent parties that the file has been closed; or, - 2) settle the matter based on the hazards of litigation; or, - 3) issue a Department determination.
+The Department may then: - (a) agree with the taxpayer and close the file and notify all pertinent parties that the file has been closed; or, - (b) issue a Department determination.
 In the event a Department determination is issued, the Department representative will inform the taxpayer that if the taxpayer does not request a contested case hearing within 30 days of the Department's determination, the violation will be nonappealable and any penalties associated with the regulatory violation will be considered immediately due and owing.
-Such penalties, with interest if applicable, shall then be immediately assessed against the taxpayer. - 6.
-Transmittal of File to Administrative Law Judge If the Department determination is appealed, the Department representative will prepare the transmittal to the Administrative Law Judge Division and represent the Department at the hearing.
-Administrative Law Judge Division hearings are conducted pursuant to the Administrative Law Judge Division rules which are available from the Administrative Law Judge Division at www.scaljd.net.
+Such penalties, with interest if applicable, shall then be immediately assessed against the taxpayer.

-C. Emergency Suspension or Revocation of a Regulatory License
+C. Emergency Suspension or Revocation of a Regulatory License s/Ray N. Stevens Ray N. Stevens, Director January 11 , 2007